Port

 The Harimayabashi shopping district features a wooden arcade of traditional shops.

-Enjoy views of Mt Godai as your head south for Katsurahama Beach.
+Enjoy views of Mt Godai as you head south for Katsurahama Beach.
 Ranked one of the 100 Best Beaches in Japan, Katsurahama is a crescent-shaped strand framed by rocky capes and Japanese pines.
 For centuries, the beach has been a popular site for moon-viewing parties.
 Enjoy free time to explore here.

 Just above the beach, a bronze monument and a small museum commemorate Sakamoto Ryoma -- the low-caste samurai who helped topple the Tokugawa Dynasty.